kcokoji/next-jest/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## How to set up

+- Go to next js website and follow the instructions

+- Add "test:watch": "jest --watch" to your scripts in package.json

+- Install this dev dependencies for linting eslint-plugin-jest-dom,eslint-plugin-testing-library,jest-canvas-mock,jest-fail-on-console,resize-observer-polyfill,ts-node,ts-jest

+- Create a jest set up file to extend jest with custom matchers

+-Add this to your tsconfig.json for remove type errors "types": ["@testing-library/jest-dom"],Then npm install dev dependency @types-jest

+- Create a test folder **test** write your tests with **.test.tsx**

 ## Deploy on Vercel